smarlowucf/smarlowucf.github.io-src/content/articles/async-py.md

 [Trio](https://trio.readthedocs.io/en/latest/index.html) is also an async/await native I/O library for Python.
-Its main purpose is to help you write programs that do multiple things at the same time with parallelized I/O. Curio draws inspiration from many sources including Dave Beazley's Curio.
+Its main purpose is to help you write programs that do multiple things at the same time with parallelized I/O. Trio draws inspiration from many sources including Dave Beazley's Curio.

 > **Note**